Geoogolla/enterprise-docs/docs/designer-guide/report-designer/report-items/chart/bubble-chart.md

 <span style="font-weight:bold">Custom Attributes</span>

 This property can be used to set the values for chart custom properties.
-To create and assign values for custom properties using properties panel refer [Custom Properties](./../../../compose-report/common-properties/#custom-properties) section.<span style="font-weight:bold">Tooltip</span>
+To create and assign values for custom properties using properties panel refer [Custom Properties](./../../../compose-report/common-properties/#custom-properties) section.

+<span style="font-weight:bold">Tooltip</span>

 Tooltip property can be used to display informative text or value, when the user hovers over on the report item in report preview.
 To set tooltip for chart item using properties panel refer [Tooltip](./../../../compose-report/common-properties/#tooltip) section.

 ## Preview report

-1. To see the report preview, click on the **Preview** button in the top-right corner of the report header.
+The final report design looks like below.
 ![Preview icon in design view](/static/assets/on-premise/images/report-designer/report-items/chart/bubble-chart/preview-icon.png)
 2. Now, the report preview can be visualized like below.
 ![Chart report preview](/static/assets/on-premise/images/report-designer/report-items/chart/bubble-chart/report-preview-page.png)